 College Apprentice Program

-DSF offers apprenticeships for college students who wish to start their careers before graduation.
+DSF offers apprenticeships for college students who wish to gain professional classical theatre experience prior to graduation.
 Apprentices work with the Festival’s professional directors, actors, designers, and staff to gain hands-on experience both on and off the stage.
 Each apprentice is assigned a mentor from the company to insure a personalized learning experience.

 Performance apprentices appear in supporting roles in the mainstage production, understudy leading roles, and interact with audience members before performances as “Wandering Bards.”